 1. The Global Perspective

 The first reason comes from a global perspective.
-Let's just take two countries as examples.
-Peru's National Evangelical Council has documented the killings of 90 evangelical Christians from 1983 through 1985.
-70% were Pentecostals, and 20% were Presbyterians, the rest undetermined.
+Let’s just take two countries as examples.
+Peru’s National Evangelical Council has documented the killings of ninety evangelical Christians from 1983 through 1985.
+Seventy percent were Pentecostals, twenty percent were Presbyterians, and the rest undetermined.
 The Maoist Sendero Luminoso oppose the evangelicals because they refuse to join the armed struggle of the guerrillas.
-And the government police oppose them because they treat the wounds of guerillas.
-Besides the 90 killed in the last three years, another 20 have disappeared after being detained by police for questioning.
+And the government police oppose them because they treat the wounds of the guerillas.
+Besides the ninety killed in the last three years, another twenty have disappeared after being detained by police for questioning.

 The other country I will mention is Romania.
 I just received a letter a couple weeks ago from John Swanson, the pastor of Elim Baptist in Anoka, in which he told me of a businessman who just returned from Romania with tragic stories of the persecution of Baptists in that land.
-The man will be speaking in their evening service on April 6 with a first-hand report.
+This businessman will be speaking in their evening service on April 6 with a firsthand report.

 According to the World Christian Encyclopedia, 2.2 billion people lived in 79 countries under significant restrictions on their religious freedom in 1980.
-60% of all Christians live in these countries.
-And 16% (224 million) of all Christians live in countries where there is severe state interference and harassment.
+Sixty percent of all Christians live in these countries.
+And sixteen percent (224 million) of all Christians live in countries where there is severe state interference and harassment.

 My second reason for saying that these words about persecution are relevant today is taken from the words of Paul in 2 Timothy 3:12, “Indeed, all who desire to live a godly life in Christ Jesus will be persecuted.”
 (See Acts 14:22; John 15:20; Matthew 10:25.)

-So these words of Jesus about persecution are relevant for today not only because millions of Christians in our global village are being persecuted for their faith this very day, but also because to one degree or another all of you who are dead earnest about putting God first in your work and home and school and leisure will bump into some form of opposition sooner or later.
-And none of us knows when our freedoms may cease or when we may be called by God to go to a dangerous place or take a stand here that will cause many to dislike us.
+So these words of Jesus about persecution are relevant for today not only because millions of Christians in our global village are being persecuted for their faith this very day, but also because — to one degree or another — all of you who are dead-earnest about putting God first in your work and home and school and leisure will bump into some form of opposition sooner or later.
+None of us knows when our freedoms may cease or when we may be called by God to go to a dangerous place or take a stand here that will cause many to dislike us.

-First, let's focus on why the persecutions come.
+First, let’s focus on why the persecutions come.
 This is important because not all persecuted people are blessed.
-Only those who are persecuted for righteousness' sake.
-Verse 10: "Blessed are those who are persecuted for righteousness' sake."
+Only those who are persecuted for righteousness’ sake.
+Verse 10: “Blessed are those who are persecuted for righteousness’ sake” (Matthew 5:10).

 Another way to define the righteousness of verse 10 is to look at its parallel in verse 11.
-In verse 10 the persecution is "on account of righteousness," but in verse 11 it is "on account of Jesus."
-"Blessed are you when men revile you and persecute you and utter all kinds of evil against you falsely on my account."
-"On my account" and "on account of righteousness" probably mean the same thing.
+In verse 10, the persecution is “on account of righteousness,” but in verse 11, it is “on account of Jesus.”
+“Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.”
+“On my account” and “on account of righteousness” probably mean the same thing.

-So what we learn from this is that true righteousness—the righteousness that surpasses the righteousness of the scribes and Pharisees (5:20)—always involves a relationship with Jesus.
+So what we learn from this is that true righteousness — the righteousness that surpasses the righteousness of the scribes and Pharisees (Matthew 5:20) — always involves a relationship with Jesus.
 True righteousness is not done for its own sake.
-It is done for Jesus' sake.
-The mercy and the purity and the peacemaking of a disciple of Jesus comes from Jesus ("without me you can do nothing," John 15:5) and is done for the honor of Jesus.
-It's this attachment to Jesus that gives our righteousness its distinct character.
+It is done for Jesus’s sake.
+The mercy and the purity and the peacemaking of a disciple of Jesus comes from Jesus (“Without me you can do nothing.”
+[John 15:5]) and is done for the honor of Jesus.
+It’s this attachment to Jesus that gives our righteousness its distinct character.

 Then comes the rest of the explanation of their mockery.
 Verse 15: “But he said to them, ‘You are those who justify yourselves before men.’”
 So here is the root of persecution with its two shafts.
 One shaft is the love of something evil or untrue and the other shaft is the need to justify that love.
 This is the root cause of persecution.

 Jesus comes on the scene with a way of life and a message that implies that the love of money is treason against God.
-"You can't serve two sovereigns!"
+“You can’t serve two sovereigns.”
 This is not an antagonistic insult.
 It is part of his purity.
 It is true.
 It is essential to know if you are going to be saved.
-But it goes against the Pharisee's love of money.
-So to justify themselves they put Jesus down.
+But it goes against the Pharisees’ love of money.
+So, to justify themselves, the Pharisees put Jesus down.
 This is standard operating procedure for self-justification.
 And this is the root of all persecution.